sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

 virtually the same, and yet it drastically reduced the number of water "particle" interactions, allowing our game to run incredibly smoothly.
-This major breakthrough actually helped in a number of other ways as well; it sped up the testing process since the app would no longer stall in performance but it also simplified state management and win condition logic.
+This major breakthrough actually helped in a number of other ways as well; it sped up the testing process since the app would no longer stall in performance and it also simplified things like state management and win condition logic.

 [![Gameplay screenshot](/assets/images/cs470/gameplay_screen.png)](/assets/images/cs470/gameplay_screen.png)

 The second breakthrough came as we got into more advanced level design.
-To increase the level of challenge and make use of more screen real estate, we had to introduce turns in the water pipes.
+To increase the degree of challenge and make use of more screen real estate, we had to introduce turns in the water pipes.
 Up to that point we had only experimented with straight lines as physical boundaries for the water to travel along and that was as simple as drawing a line with some coordinates: